 As you get to know the Silver State’s spectacular story, make sure Nevada’s atomic history is part of it.
 Situated minutes from the world-famous Las Vegas Strip, there’s no better way to blast into the past than the National Atomic Testing Museum in Las Vegas.
-As the United State’s main site for nuclear testing, the National Test Site—now known as the Nevada National Security Site—was monumentally important in understanding nuclear warfare, and continues to be vital to national security to this day.
+As the United State’s main site for nuclear testing, the Nevada Test Site—now known as the Nevada National Security Site—was monumentally important in understanding nuclear warfare and continues to be vital to national security to this day.
 A small number of free tours are available each month at the Nevada National Security Site itself, but fill up almost instantly and are not booked through the museum.
 The good news?
 The National Atomic Testing Museum is open seven days a week and ready to fill that noggin with all the Atomic Nevada history you can imagine.

 Get to Know This Nuclear Museum

 Thoroughly documenting the history of nuclear testing at the Nevada Test Site in the desert north of Las Vegas, the National Atomic Testing Museum outlines the fascinating story of America’s nuclear weapons program and the Cold War.
 Visitors touring the museum will take delight in never-before-seen, first-person narratives, impressive artifacts, theatrical devices, environmental recreations, and interactive exhibits.